 If you have retained a real estate agent, you must understand that, under the law, they cannot draft legal agreements or give you legal advice.
 Only a lawyer can provide the accessible legal guidance you need to achieve your objectives and address any legal obstacles that may arise throughout the closing process.
-Our team at Kuebler & Associates, PLLC represents both buyers and sellers and is prepared to work alongside your real estate agent or broker.
+Our firm represents both buyers and sellers, and we are prepared to work alongside your real estate agent or broker.

-- As a buyer-investor, you should never purchase a property sight unseen.
+As a buyer-investor, you should never purchase a property sight unseen.
 You must complete physical and financial due diligence before you sign a binding contract.
 We can help prospective buyer-investors conduct thorough due diligence and analyze all available information.
-Our team can also help sellers prepare and distribute due diligence reports, financial records, and other disclosures.
+We can also help sellers prepare and distribute due diligence reports, financial records and other disclosures.

-- When a buyer signs a purchase and sale agreement, they tend to commit a “good faith” deposit to demonstrate their seriousness in completing the transaction.
+When a buyer signs a purchase and sale agreement, they tend to commit a “good faith” deposit to demonstrate their seriousness in completing the transaction.
 This deposit is generally placed in a third-party escrow account and will remain there until the deal closes.
 The purchase and sale agreement should specify what will happen to these funds if the transaction encounters problems.
-We can facilitate escrow transfers and ensure your real estate contracts appropriately addresses escrow funds.
+Our team can facilitate escrow transfers and ensure your real estate contracts appropriately address escrow funds.

-- When purchasing a property, you want to be absolutely certain that the seller has the right to transfer ownership.
+When purchasing a property, you want to be absolutely certain that the seller has the right to transfer ownership.
 Title insurance protects you from future ownership claims.
 A title search analyzes official public records to verify the legal owner of a property and identify any title defects.
-Our team can help you obtain sufficient title insurance and conduct a title search.
+We can help you obtain sufficient title insurance and conduct a title search.

 Quiet Title Actions

-- Before completing a real estate transaction, a prospective buyer should conduct an exhaustive physical inspection of the property.
+Before completing a real estate transaction, a prospective buyer should conduct an exhaustive physical inspection of the property.
 It may be necessary to hire professionals to evaluate the property’s condition and identify potential issues.
 If problems are discovered, you may need to renegotiate elements of the transaction.
-Our firm can guide you through these inspections, review what you should be looking for, and assist with renegotiating as necessary.
+Our team can guide you through these inspections, review what you should be looking for and assist with renegotiating as necessary.

-- In some cases, a buyer may discover serious issues with the property after the transaction has closed.
+In some cases, a buyer may discover serious issues with the property after the transaction has closed.
 Whether the buyer has any legal recourse will depend on whether the seller had knowledge of the problem but failed to disclose it.
 A seller must disclose all known property defects to avoid liability.
-Our Chattanooga real estate lawyers can review your legal options if you discover property issues.
+We can review your legal options if you discover property issues.
 We can also help sellers make all legally required disclosures.

-- Our firm regularly assists businesses with drafting, negotiating, and finalizing commercial leases.
-Our Chattanooga real estate attorneys also offer a full suite of business law services and can provide your company with sophisticated representation.
+Kuebler and Associates, PLLC, regularly assists businesses with drafting, negotiating and finalizing commercial leases.
+We also offer a wide variety of business law services and can provide your company with sophisticated representation.